 Buy To Let Mortgages

 Buy to Let mortgages are available to both first time landlords and existing landlords.
-Rates vary depending on the level of borrowing required ~ normally 75% is the maximum allowed.
+Rates vary depending on the level of borrowing required ~ normally 75% is the maximum allowed but we do have special schemes offering up to 80% loan to value.
 In addition, the level of rental income is a major factor in determining the maximum level of borrowing available.

 In order to obtain the best advice and discuss your requirements in detail please telephone 01865 813302 to speak to a qualified adviser.